Car Company in World War II

 of the building in the upper right.
 This photo is looking north.

-In photo above this is at the south end of
+The photo above shows the south end of the

 It is no longer there.
-It is the same building that the Korean War
+It is the same building in front of which

-trailers were parked in front of as shown above.
+the Korean War trailers were parked, as shown above.

-The next four photos are from the author's
+The next four photos were taken during the author's

 trip to Kalamazoo, MI on December 1, 2013.
 All photos are looking